 Researchers may be granted permission to publish materials in the Archives Research Center.
 Requests are considered on a case-by-case basis.
 If you already possess the digitized image(s) you wish to publish, complete the entire Permission to Publish Request form.
 If you need digitized images, fill out the Image Reproduction Request and complete questions 7 through 11 of the Permission to Publish Request.

-The Atlanta University Center Robert W. Woodruff Library requests donation of the finished publication for our holdings.
+An invoice will be sent to the e-mail provided.
+Payment is accepted by money order or credit/debit card.
+In addition to reproduction fees and/or permission fees, the Atlanta University Center Robert W. Woodruff Library requests donation of the finished publication for our holdings.

 The Archives Research Center collections contain many rich, unique documents, photographs, and monographs which other institutions may request to borrow to enhance displays.
 Contact the Head of the Archives Research Center for more information and to request materials.